Coaching

 1. Managing call center coaching is not leading performance

-2. Focusing on negative performance increases negative performance
+2. Focusing coaching sessions on negative performance increases negative performance

-Let’s consider how each of these concepts can be prohibitive to delivering more effective coaching.
+Let’s consider how each of these concepts can be prohibitive to delivering more effective call center coaching.

 The resulting effect is that employees operate with checklist-style, compliance-focused adherence, rather than as empowered, engaged and innovative contributors who share ownership for customer experiences and business outcomes.

 Ultimately, we must create a system, and leaders, that enable our people to collaborate, develop skills, and effectively serve customers.
-If you find you’re not getting the results you want, look to what you’re focusing on first, versus assuming your people are the problem!
+If you find you’re not getting the results you want, look to what you’re focusing on in your coaching sessions first, versus assuming your people are the problem!

 The higher goal of our coaching programs should be to facilitate a coaching process, and encourage a coaching mindset, where frontline agents and supervisors own their performance and their contribution towards serving customers.